vstconsulting/polemarch/doc/restapi.rst

 .. http:patch:: /api/v1/templates/{id}/

-   Update template.
-If update data, should send full template data.
+   Updates template.
+If you want to update data, you should send full template data.
    |patch_reminder|

    :arg id: id of template.

    **Request JSON Object:**
-   request json fields same as in :http:post:`/api/v1/templates/`
+   request json fields are the same as in :http:post:`/api/v1/templates/`

    Example request: